-Colorado Mountain College’s Spring Valley Campus is opening new trails in 2022, and the public is welcome to come and check them out, including those on class 1 eMTB’s.
+Colorado Mountain College’s Spring Valley Campus opened new trails in 2022, and the public is welcome to come and check them out, including those on class 1 eMTB’s.
 Take a lap on Swoop’s Loop and the East Ridge Loop before heading up higher on the property to check out the Spring Valley Summit Trail, Dreamer, Battl’r, and a soon to be opened blue flow trail.
 These trails are designed for to function well for a high school mountain bike race series, and are sure to grow in popularity.

 In the mid-valley, on the BLM’s Crown Special Recreation Management Area, you’ll find a big loop that is mostly singletrack that is open to motorized use, including eMTB’s.
 A majority of users on this route are traditional mountain bikers, not motorcycles.
 Start and finish your loop at the west lower end of BLM Rd.
 8320.
 Turn left on to South Porcupine, continue on North Porcupine, Outie, Buckhorn, and finally Buckhorn Traverse, before taking the short and steep Buckhorn Traverse Spur up to BLM Rd.
 8324.
 You can retrace your route for mostly singletrack out-and-back, or instead finish the big loop by climbing the eastern portion of 8324 up towards the top of the Crown, and then descend 8320 down to the Divide Parking Lot trailhead before descending Prince Creek Road back to the start of your loop.
 This loop is about 20 miles with 2,600′ of climbing and descending; a shorter loop is possible if you climb back up the western portion of 8324.
 Study the maps for this one, and try a the big loop, shorter loop, and out-and-back versions each time you return for more.